arielovimag/Forecasting-BI-Report/README.md

 ## 🔍 Observed Structural Shift: May 2020

-In **May 2020**, actual sales exhibited a noticeable **upward shift** not anticipated by the Regression Model (trained on pre-2020 data).
+In **August 2020**, actual sales exhibited a noticeable **upward shift** not anticipated by the Regression Model (trained on pre-2020 data).
 This event suggests the presence of an external factor (e.g., product launch, market change) that introduced a structural break.

 - 📌 Regression Model could not capture this as it relies on fixed assumptions.
 - 📌 Holt-Winters, being adaptive, responded better to this change.
-- 📌 SARIMA, while flexible, struggled due to complexity & resource constraints.

 ---

 ## 🚀 Business-Friendly Summary & Recommendations

 > *“The Regression Model remains the most accurate and interpretable choice based on historical data.
-However, the structural shift observed in May 2020 — which was not accounted for in the trained model — could make forecasts less reliable if similar disruptions occur in the future.”*
+However, the structural shift observed in August 2020 — which was not accounted for in the trained model — could make forecasts less reliable if similar disruptions occur in the future.”*

 ### Recommendations: